VCCT-PROG7314-2025-G1/PROG7314.OutAbout/README.md

 ## AI Usage Declaration
 AI tools such as **ChatGPT (OpenAI)** were used responsibly for:
 -	Structuring API endpoints and Firebase integration
+-	Helping with coding errors: Dark Mode errors, Authentication errors, API issues, etc.
 -	Refining UI text and improving code clarity
 -	Researching Kotlin patterns and Android SDK usage
+-	Automated testing and merge questions

 All AI-generated suggestions were reviewed and implemented manually, ensuring compliance with academic integrity policies.